rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

        subset: version-v2
 ```

-Now we will execute a request without the user header, or with a different user than we used before:
+Now we will execute a request without the user header, or with a different user than the one we used before:

 ```
 $ curl customer-istio-tutorial-istio-system.apps.ocp4.rglab.com